apigee/grass/README.md

 Overview
 --------
 [Grass](https://github.com/apigee/grass#grass-definition) is an **identity solution** based on Apigee Edge platform.
-Identity is building block any digital ecosystem needs, be it either it is application, data analysis and contextual content delivery through APIs.
+Identity is the building block of any digital ecosystem needs, let it be application, data analysis and contextual content delivery through APIs.

-Key difference between Grass and traditional identity system are:
+The key differences between Grass and any traditional identity system are:

-    •	It can handle millions of users
+    •	It can handle millions of users.
-    •	It is exposed as REST API and Standards (Open ID Connect)
+    •	It is exposed as REST API and Standards (Open ID Connect).
-    •	It has in-built consent mgmt., expandable for all non-identity resource type as well
+    •	It has in-built consent management, which is expandable for all non-identity resource type as well.
-    •	It can authenticate using different mechanism including SMS Login, Social login etc.
+    •	It can authenticate in different ways including SMS Login, Social login etc.

-The identity solution is built based upon the OpenID Connect 1.0 specification.
-The spec is is a simple identity layer on top of the OAuth 2.0 protocol.
+The identity solution is built based upon the OpenID Connect 1.0 Specification, which is a simple identity layer on top of the OAuth 2.0 protocol.
 Check the details at [OpenID connect](http://openid.net/connect/) and [FAQ](http://openid.net/connect/faq/).
 The FAQ has a nice 5 minute video, don't miss to check it out.
-The solution at present supports the [Authorization Code flow](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth).
-It does not support [Implicit](http://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth) and [hybrid](http://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth) flows.
+The Grass identity solution at present supports the [Authorization Code flow](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth).
+It does not support [Implicit Flow](http://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth) and [Hybrid Flow](http://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth).